wenakita/sonicreddragon-docs/docs/contracts/core/lottery-manager.md

 ### For OmniDragon Token

-The lottery manager is designed to be called exclusively by the OmniDragon token contract:
+The jackpot manager is designed to be called exclusively by the OmniDragon token contract:

 ```solidity
 // In OmniDragon._transfer()